sabrinarose9789/record-linkage-test/docs/source/index.rst

 deterministic matching algorithm are based on background knowledge and extensive testing on IL and Chicago administrative data.

-More details about the algorith can be found in `Can we link Sharepoint? <https://world.openfoodfacts.org/>`_
+More details about the algorithm can be found in `Can we link Sharepoint? <https://world.openfoodfacts.org/>`_

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

 .. note::

    This project is under active development.